 Word games such as word searches and crossword puzzles aren’t just for kids; they’re a fun way for adults to practice vocabulary.

-Manythings.org has a number of word searches (that require Flash Player) on a range of topics like Body, Geography, and more.
+ESOL Courses has a number of word searches on a range of topics and varying levels.
 You simply click on the letters to highlight a word you find.

 Have fun with English!
 Learn English games as a low-stress way to learn and practice the language.
 Not only are games fun, but research has shown that when your guard is down and you’re relaxed, you learn more!